tederis/gta-obfuscation/rw-obfuscator/ReadMe.txt

 How do use it?
 ------------------
 Just compile it and run the RWObfuscator.exe executable.
-A syntax is following: RWObfuscator.exe input_file output_file
+The syntax is following: RWObfuscator.exe input_file output_file